uwmadison-chm/sendurance/README.md

 Then do

-    python3 fleet_downloader.py
+    python3 fleet_downloader.py input.json

+### Other download styles

-See [`afchron_downloader`](afchron_downloader.py) for an example of a study-specific downloader that works from a wacky excel tracking file.
+See [`afchron_downloader`](afchron_downloader.py) for an example of a study-specific downloader that works from a single wacky excel tracking file.

 ## Developer details